-> 27) What happens on days that are designated “Code Red” or “Code Orange” or days that the temperature reaches 90 degrees or above?
+27) What happens on days that are designated “Code Red” or “Code Orange”?

-> The camp office receives daily updates about the weather and environmental conditions of the Triad.
-On days that are given a “Code Red” or “Code Orange” designation, campers will not be allowed to be outside unless traveling in between buildings for lunch, snack, etc. On “Code Yellow” days, the time campers spend outside will be limited.
-On days that temperatures exceed 90 degrees; the time campers spend outside will also be limited.
+The camp office receives daily updates about the weather and environmental conditions of the Triad.
+On days that are given a “Code Red” designation, campers will not be allowed to be outside unless traveling in between buildings for lunch, snack, etc. On “Code Orange” days, the time campers spend outside will be limited.

-> 28) What should we do about sunscreen?
+28) What should we do about sunscreen?

 Campers spend limited time outside during the day with the exception of a few of the sports camps.
 Please apply sunscreen to your child in the morning.
 If you would like for your child to reapply sunscreen later in the day, please send in sunscreen with a note granting us permission to apply it, and give it to your child's camp teacher.
 Our camp staff will be happy to assist campers in applying sunscreen with a permission note.